rnaimehaom/cPEPmatch/README.md

 interface_cutoff (units are Angstroms, eg. 6-10)
 frmsd_threshold (units are Angstroms, eg. 0.5-1)
-protein residues (eg. ‘1 to 669’)
+protein1 residues (eg. ‘1 to 669’)
 gag residues (eg. ‘670 to 675’)
 pdb name (eg. ‘1qqp’)
 my_location (eg, '/home/user/Documents/cPEPmatch/')

-- Run each section one by one to make sure each of them is working properly.

 - The output of this program is a match_list.txt file, along with separate PDB files of all the matched and adapted cyclic peptides.

+### Updates:

+Supports all motif size selections (4-6 work best).
+Allows a selection of non-consecutive amino acids (set "conscutive = False").
+The database program creator is now attached within the same program (if you want to run it, set "CREATE_CYCLOLIB=1")